College of Science and Health > Academics > School of Nursing > Graduate Programs > MENP for Non-Nurses (MSN) > MENP FAQs

 Please see the MENP prerequisite page.

-Starting for the Fall 2020 term, prerequisites must have been completed within seven years of your first enrollment term in the MENP program.
+Prerequisites must have been completed within seven years of your first enrollment term in the MENP program.

 You can be considered for conditional admission if you have completed two out of the four prerequisites with grades of C or better.
 Your admission will be conditional until you provide transcripts showing that the remaining pre-reqs have been completed successfully.
 Priority consideration is given to students who have completed all four prerequisites.
 If your GPA is below 3.2, we recommend that you complete all four pre-reqs before applying for admission.